Polymer/old-docs-site/articles/styling-elements.md

 ### "Polyfilling" :unresolved

-Until `:unresolved` is widely supported in browsers, you can use my little trick to fake the behavior.
+If you don't want to use {{site.project_title}}'s [FOUC prevention](/docs/polymer/styling.html#fouc-prevention) features, use my little trick to fake `:unresolved`'s behavior until it is widely supported in browsers.
 The basic idea is to add a CSS class to the Custom Element when {{site.project_title}}'s `WebComponentsReady` event fires.

 **Example:** Faking `:unresolved`: